European Festival Awards nominations open

 Best Indoor Festival

-Using the existing infrastructure of a town's venues, this sector is growing because there’s no need for camping, very little threat from the weather and they have ability to take place at any time of the year.
-Sold either on a show-by-show basis, or an all encompassing wristband, they give people chance to see multiple acts in the comfort of the indoors.
-Which one had you ditching green fields for the concrete jungle?
+Using the existing infrastructure of a town's venues, this sector is growing because there’s no need for camping, very little threat from the weather and they have the ability to take place at any time of the year.
+Sold either on a show-by-show basis or an all-encompassing wristband, they give people a chance to see multiple acts in the comfort of the indoors.
+Which one had you ditched green fields for the concrete jungle?

 Best Major Festival in association with Planet Festival: Tomorrowland (Belgium)

 Best Small Festival: Tauron New Music Festival (Poland)

 Headliner Of The Year: Foo Fighters (USA)

 Newcomer Of The Year In Association With Eurosonic Noorderslag: Of Monsters And Men (Iceland)

 Best European Festival Line-Up In Association With Id&C: Rock Am Ring/ Rock Im Park (Germany)